Luc Vanrell: The story behind the discovery of Antoine de Saint-Exupéry’s P-38 “Lightning”

 It was my love for wrecks and archaeology that led me to question about the possible links between Saint-Exupéry and the aircraft remains.

-You met the the Have German pilot who killed Saint-Exupéry ; He once said in a BBC interview a few years ago, that if he knew Saint-Exupéry was flying this P-38 he would not have killed him.
+You have met the German pilot who killed Saint-Exupéry ; He once said in a BBC interview a few years ago, that if he knew Saint-Exupéry was flying this P-38 he would not have killed him.

 I started researching these relics back in the 80s.